Friday, June 29, 2018

 When the Rideau street mall was built, it soon became a haven for homeless people and people with addictions looking for a warm place to sleep, and several businesses allegedly failed as a result.
 The city's response was to tear down the covered mall, at great expense.
 Will the same thing happen to the system proposed here?
 Where was the problem with Rideau street, exactly?
 You figure it out.
 This will be your homework assignment.

 Leadership will be required.
 Expect people to object to the city-borne part of the costs, such as expropriation of rights-of-way, preferring to just endure the hardships; right now, they know no better.
-Mayor Jim, I'm talking to you: Will you step up to the promotion and oversight of this great enterprise in its formative years and go down in history as one of the great mayors of Ottawa?

 • Then the sidewalks will not have to be shoveled and salted in the winters.